Head covering for Christian women: 18th and 19th century

 Influential 18th–19th-century commentators generally upheld head covering as a normative Christian practice for women.
 This position is seen in works such as: as Matthew Henry's Bible Commentary (1706), Charles Hodge's An Exposition of the First Epistle to the Corinthians (1874), Frédéric Louis Godet's Commentary on First Corinthians (1886), Heinrich Meyer's Critical and Exegetical Handbook to the Epistles to the Corinthians (1884), John Gill's Exposition of the New Testament: 1 Corinthians (1746–1748), Henry Alford's The Greek Testament (1857–1861), and Thomas Charles Edwards's A Commentary on the First Epistle to the Corinthians (1885).

+In Sweden and the other Nordic countries, the traditional, simple and dark coloured headscarf called the huckle (see picture above) was worn by all married women in public, whereas unmarried women were mostly uncovered in public.
+In church, during the celebration of Mass or other liturgical services (such as vespers), however, all women covered their hair, usually by the named headscarf.
+During the latter half of the 1800s, the headcovering style during Evangelical-Lutheran worship shifted from huckles to hats, which had become the norm by the 1920s after which the practice started to decline, apart from primarily elderly women who have continued to wear a headcovering at Mass.
+The practice of headcovering by hats lingered on for a few decades more within the free churches though, but is now less common.